altimmons/LangNotes/WindowsAdmin.md

 "DataItemName3"="DataType3:DataValue3"
 ```

-where:

-`RegistryEditorVersion` is either `"Windows Registry Editor Version 5.00"` for Windows 2000, Windows XP, and Windows Server 2003, or `"REGEDIT4"` for Windows 98 and Windows NT 4.0.
-The "REGEDIT4" header also works on Windows 2000-based, Windows XP-based, and Windows Server 2003-based computers.

 Blank line is a blank line.
 This identifies the start of a new registry path.
 Each key or subkey is a new registry path.
-If you have several keys in your .reg file, blank lines can help you to examine and to troubleshoot the contents.
+If you have several keys in your .reg file, blank lines can help you to examine and to troubleshoot the contents

-RegistryPathx is the path of the subkey that holds the first value you are importing.
-Enclose the path in square brackets, and separate each level of the hierarchy by a backslash.
-For example:
-[HKEY_LOCAL_ MACHINE\SOFTWARE\Policies\Microsoft\Windows\System]
-A .reg file can contain several registry paths.
-If the bottom of the hierarchy in the path statement does not exist in the registry, a new subkey is created.
-The contents of the registry files are sent to the registry in the order you enter them.
-Therefore, if you want to create a new subkey with another subkey below it, you must enter the lines in the correct order.
+If the bottom of the hierarchy in the path statement **does not exist** in the registry, **a new subkey** is created.

+ The contents of the registry files are **sent to the registry in the order you enter them.** Therefore, if you want to create a new subkey with another subkey below it, you must enter the lines in the correct order.

-DataItemNamex is the name of the data item that you want to import.
+**DataItemNamex** is the name of the data item that you want to import.
 If a data item in your file does not exist in the registry, the .reg file adds it (with the value of the data item).
 If a data item does exist, the value in your .reg file overwrites the existing value.
 Quotation marks enclose the name of the data item.
 An equal sign (=) immediately follows the name of the data item.

-DataTypex is the data type for the registry value and immediately follows the equal sign.
+**DataTypex** is the data type for the registry value and immediately follows the equal sign.
 For all the data types other than REG_SZ (a string value), a colon immediately follows the data type.
 If the data type is REG_SZ , do not include the data type value or colon.
 In this case, Regedit.exe assumes REG_SZ for the data type.
 The following table lists the typical registry data types:

 - REG_BINARY - hexadecimal
 - REG_DWORD - dword